-E DAILY ENVIRONMMENTAL STATUS REPORTING Environmental monitoring status is reported on daily basis to Plant Manager and Senior Management team on daily basis by email.
+E DAILY ENVIRONMMENTAL STATUS REPORTING Full compliance.
+Environmental monitoring status is reported on daily basis to Plant Manager and Senior Management team on daily basis by email.
 It consists of treated effluent monitoring results and any significant event occurring on that day.
-Full compliance.
-F results and any significant event occurring on that day.
-DISPLAY ON ENVIRONMENTAL PERFORMACNE DATA AT ENTRANCE As per the recent directives of Supreme Court, HPL has started displaying environmental performance at the entrance of the premises to apprise the visitors, contractors and employees of the major highlights of environmental performance of the company within a month.
-This board is Full compliance. updated on monthly basis.
-LEGAL AND STATUTORY COMPLIANCE 8.8 HPL meets all statutory requirements.
+F DISPLAY ON ENVIRONMENTAL PERFORMACNE DATA AT Full compliance.
+ENTRANCE As per the recent directives of Supreme Court, HPL has started displaying environmental performance at the entrance of the premises to apprise the visitors, contractors and employees of the major highlights of environmental performance of the company within a month.
+This board is updated on monthly basis.
+8.8 LEGAL AND STATUTORY COMPLIANCE Full compliance.
+HPL meets all statutory requirements.
 Yearly clearances from the State Pollution Control Board for liquid, gases and hazardous wastes disposal are obtained.
-Specific information in prescribed forms is submitted as per Water (Prevention & Control of Pollution) Act, Air (Prevention & Control of Pollution) Act, Air (Prevention & Control of Pollution) Act, Hazardous Waste (Management & Handling) Rules, Manufacture, Storage & Import of Hazardous Chemicals Rules etc. All requirements under these acts and rules are fully complied with.
-In addition, Environmental Statement for each financial year is also Full compliance.
-8.9 submitted to comply with Environment (Protection) Act.
-DOCUMENTATION AND QUALITY ASSURANCE Full compliance.
+Specific information in prescribed forms is submitted as per Water (Prevention & Control of Pollution) Act, Air (Prevention & Control of Pollution) Act, Hazardous Waste (Management & Handling) Rules, Manufacture, Storage & Import of Hazardous Chemicals Rules etc. All requirements under these acts and rules are fully complied with.
+In addition, Environmental Statement for each financial year is also submitted to comply with Environment (Protection) Act.
+8.9 DOCUMENTATION AND QUALITY ASSURANCE Full compliance.
+0.5 DOCOMENTATION AND QUALITY ASSOCIANCE ruii compilance.
 All the environmental and health related data are stored in a systematic manner so that the specific records are easily available, whenever required.
 HPL is already certified with ISO-14001/OHSAS 18001 Quality Management System.
 Under the same, a quality assurance plan has been developed which includes all reference methods for monitoring, relevant analytical technique, calibration of equipment, standardization of reagents, collection and presentation of results, frequencies of monitoring etc. Data reporting and system audit plan have also been included.
-8.10 ENVIRONMENTAL SOCIAL RESPONSIBILITY AND AWARENESS CAMPAIGNS Full compliance.
-Following Awareness campaigns and other environmental activities were conducted/organized: 1.
-Celebrated World Environment Day 2023 by plantation program at the main gate.
-2. Inter DQT Environment Quiz was conducted for own employees by professional Quiz Master during celebration of World Environment Day 2023 throughout the month.
-3. A sit & draw programme was organized for the children of the employees on the theme of World Environment Day 2023
+0.10 - " " 8.10 ENVIRONMENTAL SOCIAL RESPONSIBILITY AND AWARENESS Full compliance.
+CAMPAIGNS Following Awareness campaigns and other environmental activities were conducted/organized: Celebrated World Environment Day 2024 by plantation program at the Main Office Building and Ash Silo Area.
+Inter DQT Environment Quiz was conducted for own employees by professional Quiz Master during celebration of World Environment Day 2024 throughout the month.
+3. A Environmental Skit Presentation program was organized for the employees on the World Environment Day 2024.
+4. Distribution of 500 nos. of saplings to Haldia Vigyan Mancha for distribution in local schools/community 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-- 4. Distribution of 500 nos. of saplings to Haldia Vigyan Mancha for distribution in local schools/community 5.
-Participated in an awareness session in the local community on the theme of WED 2023 (#Beat Plastic Pollution) 6.
-Plantation of Foxtail Palm trees were done inside Plant 8.11 CORPORATE RESPONSIBILITY Full Compliance The status report on implementation of the Charter on Corporate Responsibility and Environmental Protection Frame by the Ministry of Environment & Forest (MoEF) and Central Pollution Control Board (CPCB), Govt. of India has been given in Table-8.1.
+5.Organised a lecture session by Environmental Engineers of West Bengal Pollution Control board for employees on Hazardous, E Waste and Plastic Waste Handling and Management 8.11 CORPORATE RESPONSIBILITY Full Compliance The status report on implementation of the Charter on Corporate Responsibility and Environmental Protection Frame by the Ministry of Environment & Forest (MoEF) and Central Pollution Control Board (CPCB), Govt. of India has been given in Table-8.1.